nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ### Storage

-The program stores all builds in a text file and components of each build in separate text files.
-The text file is stored in the data folder.
+The program stores all builds in a `text` file and components of each build in separate `text` files.
+The text files are stored in the `data` folder.

-Loading and saving is done automatically and the user does not need to worry about manually saving or loading data.
+Loading and saving are done automatically, so you do not need to worry about saving or loading data manually.

 ### Export

 The program exports all builds to text and CSV files.
 The text and CSV files are stored in the data folder.

-It makes it easier for the user to view the builds and components in a more readable format outside the program.
+It makes it easier for you to view the builds and components in a more readable format outside the program.

 ## FAQ